-From upper village follow the path past the cemetery, then head down the dusty road.
+From upper village follow the path past the cemetery, then head down the paved road.
 When the main road starts sharply descending take the road on the right (left from the shed).
 Walk for another 10 minutes until you reach a crossing on which you can see bays from both sides of the island.
 There take the path on the left which is heading down.

 From lower village go left and walk along the coast for 10 minutes - it’s just around the corner.